benman64/subprocess/README.md

 # subprocess
-cross platform subprocess library for c++ similar to design of python subprocess
+cross platform subprocess library for c++ similar to design of python subprocess.

 # requirements